 After you board the vehicle, you'll ride into a brief practice area where you'll learn how to use the shooting mechanism.
 Then it's off to the world of Toy Story.

-While kids absolutely love this game, adults do too.
-I would ride all day if I could because it’s so fun to battle against my family members and my high scores.
+While kids love this game, adults do too.
+I would ride all day if I could, because it's so fun to battle my family and beat my high scores.

-If you haven’t visited Disney’s Hollywood Studios since Toy Story Land opened, you’ll find the entrance to have moved a bit.
-It’s now right in Toy Story Land.
+If you haven't visited Disney's Hollywood Studios since Toy Story Land opened, you'll find the entrance has moved a bit.
+It's now right in Toy Story Land.

 Slinky Dog Dash